Fetching data from Yandex Managed Service for Apache Kafka® to Yandex Managed Service for ClickHouse®

 - Getting started

-- Set up integration with Apache Kafka® for the Managed Service for ClickHouse® cluster
+- Set up Apache Kafka® integration for your Managed Service for ClickHouse® cluster

-- Send test data to Managed Service for Apache Kafka® topics
+- Send test data to your Managed Service for Apache Kafka® topics

-- Check that the test data is present in the Managed Service for ClickHouse® cluster tables
+- Verify that the test data appears in the Managed Service for ClickHouse® cluster tables

 - Delete the resources you created

-A Managed Service for ClickHouse® cluster can get data from Apache Kafka® topics in real time.
-Managed Service for ClickHouse® automatically inserts data sent to ClickHouse® tables on the Kafka
+A Managed Service for ClickHouse® cluster can ingest data from Apache Kafka® topics in real time.
+This data will be automatically inserted into ClickHouse® Kafka-engine tables

 To set up data delivery from Managed Service for Apache Kafka® to Managed Service for ClickHouse®:

-- Set up integration with Apache Kafka® for the Managed Service for ClickHouse® cluster.
+- Set up Apache Kafka® integration for your Managed Service for ClickHouse® cluster.

-- Send test data to Managed Service for Apache Kafka® topics.
+- Send test data to your Managed Service for Apache Kafka® topics.

-- Check that the test data is present in the Managed Service for ClickHouse® cluster tables.
+- Verify that the test data appears in the Managed Service for ClickHouse® cluster tables.

 If you no longer need the resources you created, delete them.